 Greenville County Waterparks

-Opening May 2022: Greenville County Waterparks: Swim classes for older toddlers on up – be aware, many summer day camps visit these parks midweek so those times can be busier, call ahead if this is a concern for you.
+Opening Memorial Day Weekend 2023: Greenville County Waterparks: Swim classes for older toddlers on up – be aware, many summer day camps visit these parks midweek so those times can be busier, call ahead if this is a concern for you.

 - 7th Inning Splash – various water slides including bowl, baseball-themed splash pad, full pool, check it out here.
 1500 Piedmont Highway, Piedmont